aiidateam/aiida-core/docs/source/scheduler/index.rst

 All the main features are supported with this scheduler.

-The JobResource class to be used when setting the job resources is the :ref:`NodeNumberJobResource`
+The :ref:`JobResource <job_resources>` class to be used when setting the job resources is the :ref:`NodeNumberJobResource`

 .. _PBSPro: http://www.pbsworks.com/Product.aspx?id=1